IM-EVIL/.DevColors/unpkd_DevColors/readme.txt

 way of changing the scrollbar's color in the Opera Browser.

 Both the content.js file & the styles.css file apply its own scrollbar.
-So there's two scrollbars on the screen, one injected, and one stylesheet.
+So there's two scrollbars on the screen, one injected - red, and one stylesheet -blue.

 You must supply a "width:" for the "-webkit-scrollbar" or the color changes won't work.